jeremy-block/ProvMetrics/modules/metricdescription.md

 Instead of the count of each interaction, this is a ratio of what proportion of all of their interactions are a specific type.
 Can be used to see the relative frequency of different interaction types across different interaction logs.
 When an interaction is not recorded in an interaction log, a null value will be returned to fill that space in the output spreadsheet.

+## Norm Interactions - 0.1 - 07/14/2023

+A post process module that works on numeric columns.
+These are duplicate columns of the other numeric columns.
+The values here adjust for all the values in the table and converts the numeric values to be in the range from 0 -- 1.
+This makes it easier to compare different data columns across analysis sessions.

 ## total_interaction_count - 0.1 - 06/29/2023